Resonant Spectrum Analysis of the Conductance of Open Quantum System and Three Types of Fano Parameter: Resonant states

 Next, the eigenstates in the fourth quadrant of the $k$ plane are referred to as the resonant states.
 Hereafter, we use the subscript $l$ and the superscript `res' for the resonant states as in $k^\textrm{res}_l$ and $E^\textrm{res}_l$.
 The corresponding eigenenergies are in the lower half of the second Riemann sheet of the $E$ plane: ${E_\textrm{i}}^\textrm{res}_l<0$.

 Third, the eigenstates in the third quadrant of the $k$ plane are referred to as the anti-resonant states.
 (In the context of the condensed-matter physics, some refer to a resonance in the form of a dip of the conductance as an anti-resonance.
-In the present terminology, this is just another resonance, different from the anti-resonant state here.)
+In the present terminology, this is still associated with a resonant state, which is different from the anti-resonant state here.)
 Hereafter, we use the subscript $m$ and the superscript `ar' for the resonant states as in $k^\textrm{ar}_m$ and $E^\textrm{ar}_m$.
 The corresponding eigenenergies are in the upper half of the second Riemann sheet of the $E$ plane: ${E_\textrm{i}}^\textrm{ar}_m>0$.
 A resonant state and an anti-resonant state always appear in pair.
 The states of a pair are related to each other as

+see Appendix\ref{app:states}.
 We refer to a pair of the resonant state and the corresponding anti-resonant state as a resonant-state pair.

 Some systems have additional states on the negative part of the imaginary $k$ axis or on the negative part of the edge of the Brillouin zone $\Re k=\pi$.
 Such states often appear when resonant and anti-resonant states of a pair collide on the $k=0$ or $k=\pi$ axis or when a bound state moves down into the lower $k$ plane on the $k=0$ or $k=\pi$ axis.
 We refer to them as anti-bound states~\cite{Ohanian74} and use the subscript $q$ and the superscript `ab' as in $k^\textrm{ab}_q$ and $E^\textrm{ab}_q$.
-Anti-bound states possess real eigenenergies but on the second Riemann sheet and still have properties of the resonant states such as diverging wave functions.
+Anti-bound states possess real eigenenergies (see Appendix\ref{app:states}) but on the second Riemann sheet and still have properties of the resonant states such as diverging wave functions.

-For a practical method of finding all discrete states, see Appendices~\ref{app:selfenergy} and~\ref{app:calceig}, where we employ the method of an effective Hamiltonian with self-energies of the leads.
-We can show that the model that we will introduce in the next section has $2N$ discrete eigenstates in total, where $N$ is the number of sites of the tight-binding model for the quantum scatterer $H_\textrm{d}$.
+For a practical method of finding all discrete states, see Appendices\ref{app:selfenergy} and\ref{app:calceig}, where we employ the method of an effective Hamiltonian with self-energies of the leads.
+We can show that the model that we will introduce in \S~\ref{sec:conductance} has $2N$ discrete eigenstates in total, where $N$ is the number of sites of the tight-binding model for the quantum scatterer $H_\textrm{d}$; see Appendix\ref{app:calceig}.